UK faces calls for ‘Plan B’ with virus cases high and rising - KESQ

 Associated Press

 LONDON (AP) — Many scientists are pressing the British government to re-impose social restrictions and speed up booster vaccinations as coronavirus infection rates that are Europe’s highest rise still further.
-The U.K. recorded 49,156 new COVID-19 cases on Monday, the largest number since mid-July.
-New infections averaged 43,000 a day over the past week, a 15% increase on the week before.
+The U.K. recorded 49,156 new COVID-19 cases on Monday.
+That was the largest number since mid-July.
+New infections averaged 43,000 a day over the past week in a 15% increase comparted to the week before.
 Last week the Office for National Statistics estimated that 1 in 60 people in England had the virus.
-In July, Prime Minister Boris Johnson’s government lifted all the legal restrictions on business and social life, including face-coverings indoors and social distancing rules.
-Many scientists are urging the government to reconsider, and to speed up a vaccination booster program.
+Prime Minister Boris Johnson’s government lifted all the legal restrictions on business and social life in July.
+Many scientists are urging the government to reconsider and to speed up a vaccination booster program.